Useless. Well done. Here's a picture of the result as well:

-Krys' superpower was "the ability to feed the world so there were no more starving children".
+Krys' superpower was "the ability to feed the world so there were no more starving children."
 Nice!
-I hope you and your family enjoy your new juicer!
-Just send me an email with your address to wingitvegan (at) gmail (dot) com so I can forward it to the 877MyJuicer.com folks!
+I hope you and your family enjoy your new juicer, Krys!
+Just send me an email with your address to wingitvegan (at) gmail (dot) com so I can forward it to the 877MyJuicer.com folks.

 Let's talk Vegantine's Day!
-I wasn't very inspired this time, maybe it's because of all the excitement about hitting the road.
+I wasn't very inspired this time, maybe because we've been so busy getting ready to hit the road.
 How on Earth did I manage to make so many Halloweegan treats during MoFo?
 Anyway, let's start with breakfast.
 These heart pancakes are made with two metal heart-shaped cookie cutters.
 A large one for the chocolate part and a smaller one for the strawberry centers.

 |Outer Chocolate Hearts|